Subject Requirements

 Life Orientation (LIO) is a compulsory subject for all Grade 10, 11 and 12 learners.

-Life Orientation guides and prepares learners for life and its possibilities and enables them to live meaningfully and successfully in a rapidly changing and transforming society.
+This subject guides and prepares learners for life and its possibilities and enables them to live meaningfully and successfully in a rapidly changing and transforming society.
 Life Orientation also guides learners in making informed decisions about their health, environment, subject choices, further studies, and careers.

 LEARNING AREAS INCLUDE: